KarinOldbring/bloomroom/README.md

 * A future version of BloomRoom could feature an option to comment and or rate products on the site.
 It could be a good way to involve the customers more.
 * Another feature that could quite easily be managed by the site owner is special offers or even gifts for customers on their birthdays.
 I included the option to add your date of birth in your Profile, which would enable the site owner to use that information.
 * As of now if a user wishes to delete their user profile, they are advised to send an email.
 This is not optimal and a future version would include the option for the user to perform that task themselves.
-* Other products related to plants and flowers such as, flower pots, fertilizer etc could be added to the product list.
+* Other products related to plants and flowers such as flower pots, fertilizer etc could be added to the product list.

 [Back to content](#contents)